-This paper evaluates and compares the ability of alternative option-implied volatility measures to forecast the monthly realized volatility of crude-oil returns.
-We find that a corridor implied volatility measure that aggregates information from a narrow range of option contracts consistently outperforms forecasts obtained by the popular Black–Scholes and model-free volatility expectations, as well as those generated by a high-frequency realized volatility model.
-In particular, this measure ranks favorably in all regression-based tests, delivers the lowest forecast errors under either symmetric or asymmetric loss functions, and generates economically significant gains in volatility timing exercises.
-We also find that that the CBOE's ``oil-VIX'' (OVX) index performs poorly, as it routinely produces the least accurate forecasts.
-Our narrow corridor measure continues to outperform other alternatives when we construct volatility forecasts using options on the United States Oil Fund (USO), i.e. the ETF that underlies the calculation of the OVX.
+This paper evaluates the ability of alternative option-implied volatility measures to forecast crude-oil return volatility.
+We find that a corridor implied volatility measure that aggregates information from a narrow range of option contracts consistently outperforms forecasts obtained by the popular Black–Scholes and model-free volatility expectations, as well as those generated by a realized volatility model.
+This measure ranks favorably in regression-based tests, delivers the lowest forecast errors under different loss functions, and generates economically significant gains in volatility timing exercises.
+Our results also show that the Chicago Board Options Exchange's “oil-VIX” index performs poorly, as it routinely produces the least accurate forecasts.